rorygrieve/team-topologies-notes/notes.md

 - Three types of cognitive load
   1. Intrinsic: Fundamental to the problem space (What's the format for a function in Language X?)
   2. Extraneous: Environment of the task (What's the correct way to deploy this code?)
-  3. Germane: Needs special attention or high perfomrance (How should this service interact with it dependencies?)
+  3. Germane: Needs special attention or high performance (How should this service interact with it dependencies?)
 - Organisations should work to reduce intrinsic cognitive load and eliminate extraneous cognitive load
 - Real value is in germane cognitive load